 In 2016, Sen. Rezin established her Youth Advisory Council.
 This Council gives dozens of high school students from across the 38th Senate District, who are selected by their principals and teachers, a unique, hands-on experience in state government.
 The group receives a tour of the Capitol Building, visits the floor level of the Senate Chamber, sees how the General Assembly operates first-hand and up-close, and hears from other State Senators, political leaders, and those involved in public policy once a year in Springfield.
 Students also discuss and debate issues important to them, and then put forward proposals they feel could help make Illinois better.
 During another time of the year, the group meets in the district.
 There, students hear from a wide range of speakers such as business professionals, coaches, educators, and political leaders.
 This is also where they continue the discussion of issues important to them, with Sen. Rezin facilitating the discussion.

 Community service has always been extremely important to Senator Rezin.
-For the past twenty-five years, she has been an active volunteer and supporter of the Make-A-Wish Foundation of Northern Illinois.
+For over twenty years, she served as a wish grantor and volunteer for the Make-A-Wish Foundation of Northern Illinois.
 For seven years, she served as a Board Member and past Vice President for the Community Foundation of Greater Grundy County to help improve the lives of people in need, childcare, workforce development and land use and preservation.
 She has also volunteered her time with the Edgar Fellows Program, where students participate in an intense four-day executive leadership-training program.
 Senator Rezin also served on a local school board, as well as the Board of Directors for We Care of Grundy County, whose purpose is to provide temporary housing and food assistance to the community.
 For fourteen years, she was a Board Member on the Morris Hospital Foundation, served as Vice President while chairing the Annual Support Committee, and presided over the Executive Committee during her service.